calherries/site/posts/2022-01-28-subtyping-vs-inheritance.md

 - Deque.insert-front -> insert
 - Deque.drop-rear -> delete

-So, Stack and Queue inherit behaviour from Deque.
+Stack and Queue inherit behaviour from Deque.

+But Stack and Queue are not subtypes, because they do not reimplement everything from Deque.
+Only a subset.

-If the methods in Stack and Queue are named the same as Deque, then Deque is a subtype of Stack and Queue.
+Deque would actually be a subtype of Stack and Queue if the methods were not renamed.